jeffreybergier/Hipstapaper/README.md

 1. Embrace SceneStorage as the source of truth for all of your navigation state to make state restoration completely automatic.
     1. This can be hard as it requires you to think through all possible navigation in your app and make it easily encodable.
 1. Embrace Core Data (or your data store of choice) as the single source of truth for all data in your application.
     1. Avoiding view models is difficult but important.
-View Models tend to be custom classes that cannot be encoded and state is not restored.
+View Models tend to be custom classes that don't live in the environment and cannot be encoded for state restoration.
 This violates the first learning.
 1. Embrace Property Wrappers to hide implementation details from your UI code.
 1. Acknowledge that any data, navigation state, or errors could change at any time and build abstractions around this that allow the complexity to be handled with ease.
     1. This is the greatest strength of SwiftUI.
 Because the UI is rendered 100% based on the state of SceneStorage and Core Data, it can handle any complex situation in stride with very little effort by the developer.